joneseli7395/FizzBuzz/README.md

-# FizzBuzz Application
+# FizzBuzz

-## This is a unique stand-alone application designed to take two inputs from the user and display a custom solution
+## This is a unique stand-alone website designed to take two inputs from the user and display a custom solution

 This site is compiled of two HTML pages that are unique and serve their own purpose.
 The user inputs will act as multiples that will be compared against a number range from 1 to 100 using a modulus operator.
 The solution will display in a table, counting in sequence from the start to the end of the range.